Call Center Employee (Retail)

 Do you think most CS reps think of it as their long-term career or just something temporary?
 How about you?
 Is it intellectually stimulating enough for you in the long run?

-Asked by Snooper about 9 years ago
+Asked by Snooper almost 10 years ago

 To be honest, when i started in this industry, it was a paycheck until i decided what I wanted to do with the rest of my life.
 Having still been undecided in what I want to do with my life, I have continued to atleast better myself in the industry I do work in, so that hopefully i will come across something that will stimulate me long term.
 I enjoy the person to person interaction but I do not feel this is something (for me) that is a lifetime career.
 I still have yet to meet one person that does.
 Everyone that I have come into contact with in my work has fallen into the position because they needed a job and just never left because of one reason or another.
 Being a phone rep for the rest of your life (in most business sectors) doesn't pay even to the middle of the middle class and I have a wife who is a stay at home mother for our son so we definitely struggle financially.
 Getting into management does provide a pay increase but it definitely lacks the mental stimulation i'm looking for as well.
 So while I will definitely try to advance my career in this industry so that if nothing else i have the management experience on my resume when I do find what I want to do with my life, I have no intention of staying for the rest of my professional life.